 Some of the Ormsbee family moved to Ireland, but this topic is not covered in this excerpt.
-Another 119 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Ormsbee were among those contributors:

 Ormsbee Settlers in United States in the 19th Century

 - Miss Ormsbee, aged 19, who immigrated to the United States, in 1896

 Ormsbee Settlers in United States in the 20th Century

 - Allen T. Ormsbee, who immigrated to America, in 1904